-My wife and I are thinking of re doing our bathroom, it isn’t very big and we are thinking of takeing the bath out and just having a shower cubicle…..do you think this would reduce the value of the property?
+My wife and I are thinking of re doing our bathroom, it isn’t very big and we are thinking of taking the bath out and just having a shower cubicle… do you think this would reduce the value of the property?

-I assumed that the property Darren is referring to is a small property with only 1 bathroom, as opposed to him referring to a 2nd bathroom.
-So i’m going to base my answer on that scenario.
+I made an assumption that the property Darren is referring to is a small property with only 1 bathroom.
+So provide my opinion based on that specific scenario.

 Bathrooms are valuable